junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Can you heal?"
 Dean asks with concern.

-Cas frowns at himself with concentration, the way he would focus whenever he puts a finger on Dean's forehead and heals him, Dean watches his open wounds closely.
+Cas frowns at himself with concentration, the way he would focus whenever he puts a finger on Dean's forehead and heals him.
+Dean watches his open wounds closely.
 They are not healed.

 Cas shakes his head frustratedly.
 "I'm interfered," he says glumly, "Whatever is happening in the city, it's affecting my power, too.
 I can try harder but it might exhaust me more than healing me."